Azeiynali/chat_box/README.md

 # chat_box
-a chat box with Vue js 2 for use in all wesites
+a chat box with Vue js 2 for use in all websites

 ## Use
 ```powershell